3dfxdev/EDGE/edge/README.txt

 ------------------------------------------------------------------------

-Major Changes in EDGE 1.34:
+Major Changes in EDGE 1.35:
-  + HUB support
+  + widescreen support
-  + Joystick support
+  + DDF inheritance
-  + obituary messages (new DAMAGE.OBITUARY field)
-  + two "Action" buttons for RTS scripting
-  + better crosshairs, more configurable
-  + improved console with command history and TAB-completion
+  + weapon and automap key bindings can be changed
-  + support for keys on the numeric keypad
+  + support textures between TX_START/TX_END

-  ! new language "COAL" replaces Lua for HUDs
-  !
-RTS files now use the "RTS" extension (not "SCR") ! standard DDF/RTS files moved out of EDGE.WAD

-Bugs fixed in 1.34:
+Bugs fixed in 1.35:
-  - fixed music detuning with Windows native playback
-  - fixed some colormap issues
-  - fixed slowdown with savegames on large maps
-  - fixed teleporting into walls bug (with help from Andrew Baker)
-  - fixed bug with LOSE_BENEFIT on ammo limits
+  - fixed serious bug with COAL scripts
-  - fixed weapon refire accuracy after a loadgame
-  - fixed bots triggering exit lines/switches
-  - fixed excessive warnings for missing textures

-  - fixed 16-rotation sprites
-  - fixed some Timidity issues
+  - fixed music on MAP32 of DOOM II
-  - fixed dynamic lights on translucent MD2 skins
+  - fixed the marks on the automap
-  - fixed RTS execution semantics in multiplayer games
-  - fixed crashes with "monster aggression" feature
-  - fixed display of gamma-change messages
+  - fixed GL_COLOUR feature of COLORMAPS.DDF
-  - fixed gamma to be restored at exit
-  - fixed Boom point pushers/pullers
+  - E2M8, E3M8 (etc) are playable without any bosses

 Known Issues: